LGBTQ culture in Metro Detroit: Media

 The newspaper Between The Lines and the website PrideSource, published by Pride Source Media Group, LLC (PSMG), are headquartered in Livonia.
 The company opened in 1995.
 A collective named the Gay Liberator had formed itself from the Gay Community Center and the Detroit GLF; this collective published the Gay Liberator.

 An LGBT film festival, Reel Pride Michigan, ran from 2002 through 2008 in Royal Oak.
 Hotter Than July has hosted a film festival since 2008 as part of their annual festivities.
 The film festival continued through at least 2016.
 In 2017, a film festival for queer filmmakers, Trans Stellar Film Festival, was founded.

+Education

+In 2022, political controversies regarding LGBTQ materials in Dearborn Public Schools led to protests that advocated for removing certain books and counter-protests that advocated against districts removing such books.
+The district chose to discontinue holding seven titles.
+Much of the impetus for removing LGBTQ books was driven by conservative Muslim advocates, who were backed by conservative Christian advocates.

 Notable residents

 Notable LGBT people who have resided in the Metro Detroit area include: